Most Visited Tourist Attractions

 A zoological theme park at the Walt Disney World Resort, Animal Kingdom is the largest theme park in the world, covering 580 acres.
 Opened in 1998, it is themed around the natural environment and animal conservation, two subjects dear to Walt Disney himself.

 Like the other parks in the Disney empire, the Animal Kingdom offers Extra Magic Hours on select mornings to guests staying at Disney hotels.
-For guests who have this perk it’s a great time to go without the crowds; if you don’t have this perk, though, it’s best to avoid these mornings as by the time you get to your first attractions, all the Extra Magic Hour people will already be in line.
+For guests who have this perk, it’s a great time to go without the crowds.
+If you don’t have this perk, though, it’s best to avoid these mornings because, by the time you get to your first attractions, all the Extra Magic Hour people will already be in line.

 Arriving early at Animal Kingdom is recommended, as many of the animals retreat to shady spots when the afternoon heat hits.
 A visit in the afternoon may mean fewer crowds, but it might also mean less opportunity to see the animals.

-21. Plaza de la Constitución - Mexico City, Mexico
+20. Plaza de la Constitución — Mexico City, Mexico (Tie)

 Annual visitors: 10 million

-20. Pike Place Market - Seattle, Washington, USA
+20. Pike Place Market — Seattle, Washington, United States (Tie)

 Annual visitors: 10 million